 This lock does cost more, but if you’re concerned about the lock rattling or just want a more heavy-duty lock, the ABUS 88 is the perfect choice for you.
 A lot of motorcyclists choose the 5/16″ shackle size to reduce rattling.

 The ABUS 88 sports a nickel-plated brass body and a 7-disc cylinder that makes it mighty difficult to pick.
 Choose this lock with confidence that no one is getting into your gun case.

-You may also want to check out the ABUS lock below (Click Here or the image below to view on Amazon):
+You may also want to check out the ABUS lock below (Click the image to view it at Amazon #ad):